 Protection and stewardship of BioMap2 Core Habitat and Critical Natural Landscape is essential to safeguard the diversity of species and their habitats, intact ecosystems, and resilient natural landscapes across Massachusetts.

-Massachusetts Division of Fisheries and Wildlife 1 Rabbit Hill Road, Westborough, MA 01581 phone: 508-389-6360 fax: 508-389-7890
+1 Rabbit Hill Road, Westborough, MA 01581 phone: 508-389-6360 fax: 508-389-7890

 For more information on rare species and natural communities, please see our fact sheets online at www.mass.gov/nhesp.